Asher and Anna

 First, the Hebrew word for ‘bread’, used by Jacob, has a numerical value of 84.
 This is a strong link because it is the ‘bread’ from Asher (as a metaphor for the word of God) which is rich and forges a conceptual link with the deeper meaning of Anna’s life, circumstances and numbers.

-Secondly, the numerical value of the Hebrew words which Jacob used to speak to Asher in Genesis 49:20 is 1762 and there are precisely 1762 words in the original Hebrew, Aramaic and Greek text of the whole Bible which have a numerical value of ‘84’.
-For context, there are only nine verses in the whole Bible which have a numerical value of 1762.
+Secondly, the numerical value of the Hebrew words which Jacob used to speak to Asher in Genesis 49:20 is 1762.
+As it happens there are precisely 1762 words in the original Hebrew, Aramaic and Greek text of the whole Bible which have a numerical value of ‘84’.
+This is a remarkable numerical alignment.

 Thirdly, if you multiply the digits of the number 1762 (the numerical value of Genesis 49:20), the result is 84 (because 1 x 7 x 6 x 2 = 84)!